 Our guest this evening is Chairman of the Institute of Masters of Wine (IMW).
 She herself became a Master of Wine (MW) in 1997.
 She is also selects all of the wines for the Opimian Society, Canada’s largest wine buying club.

-And she joins me live now from California: Welcome to the Sunday Sipper Club Jane Masters!
+And she joins me live now from California: Welcome Jane Masters!